- Safety and Health Topics

 - Guidelines on Assessment and Remediation of Fungi in Indoor Environments.
 New York City Department of Health and Mental Hygiene, (November 2008).
 Addresses mold contamination of building components that are chronically moist or water damaged such as, walls, ventilation systems, and support beams.
 It provides information about assessment, inspection, sampling, and controls.

 - Mold.
 The National Institute of Environmental Health Sciences (NIEHS).
 Defines and describes mold spores and strategies for asthma and allergy prevention.

 - Asthma Triggers: Gain Control - Molds.
 Environmental Protection Agency (EPA).
 Describes actions one can take to reduce the presence of molds in indoor environments.

 - Hurricane Preparedness and Response.
 OSHA.
 Includes information such as news releases, public service announcements, fact sheets, frequently asked questions, and more.

 - Flood Cleanup.
 Environmental Protection Agency (EPA).
 Provides basic information on how to clean up after a flood and how to prevent indoor air problems.

-- Mold Remediation in Schools and Commercial Buildings (PDF).
-Environmental Protection Agency (EPA) Publication No. 402-K-01-001, (2008, September).
+- Mold Remediation in Schools and Commercial Buildings.
+Environmental Protection Agency (EPA) Publication No. 402-K-01-001, (September 2008).
 Contains instructions for cleanup and remediation of molds and moisture-related problems in schools and commercial buildings.

-- A Brief Guide to Mold, Moisture, and Your Home (PDF).
-Environmental Protection Agency (EPA) Publication No. 402-K-02-003, (2010, September).
+- A Brief Guide to Mold, Moisture, and Your Home.
+Environmental Protection Agency (EPA) Publication No. 402-K-02-003, (September 2010).
 Covers basic mold facts, cleanup concerns and recommendations, and moisture-control tips.